 For Immediate Release

-Other highlighted conference speakers include: award-winning author Sherman Alexie (“The Absolutely True Diary of a Part-Time Indian”); behavioral economist and New York Times best-selling author Dan Ariely (“Predictably Irrational”); Blake Charlton (Spellwright Trillogy); actor and children’s book author Chris Colfer (“The Land of Stories”); best-selling author John Irving (“The Cider House Rules”); best-selling mother-daughter team author Jodi Picoult and Samantha Van Leer (“Between the Lines”); 2007 TED Global Fellow William Kamkwamba (“The Boy Who Harnessed the Wind: Creating Currents of Electricity and Hope”); child philanthropist Talia Leman; New York Times #1 best-selling author George R.R.
-Martin (A Song of Ice and Fire series); award-winning journalist and author Dan Rather (“Rather Outspoken: My Life in the News”); youth activist Gaby Rodriguez (“The Pregnancy Project”); best-selling author Sapphire (“Push”); Internet philosopher and author David Weinberger (“The Cluetrain Manifesto”); and actor/author Henry Winkler with Lin Oliver (Hank Zipzer series).
+Other speakers in the series include: behavioral economist and New York Times best-selling author Dan Ariely (“Predictably Irrational”); 2007 TED Global Fellow William Kamkwamba (“The Boy Who Harnessed the Wind: Creating Currents of Electricity and Hope”); child philanthropist Talia Leman; youth activist Gaby Rodriguez (“The Pregnancy Project”); best-selling author Sapphire (“Push”); Internet philosopher and author David Weinberger (“The Cluetrain Manifesto”); and actor/author Henry Winkler with Lin Oliver (Hank Zipzer series).

 The American Library Association is the oldest and largest library association in the world, with approximately 60,000 members.
 Its mission is to promote the highest quality library and information services and public access to information.